johntalton/mcp23017/README.md

 A common package like `onoff` can be used to capture the interrupts (via efficiant `.watch` methods).
 Though, no specific dependency exists.

-Software interrupts can also be achived, at the cost of polling the chip itself.
+Software interrupts can also be achived, at the cost of polling this chip (with some efficiency via the interrupt flags register).

+Take care when assuming startup configuration, as the chips INTA and INTB can be configured in a variety of ways (`open-drain`, mirror enabled, etc).
+Other condition exist if using mcp23 lib directly (aka, not the gpio application) on when and what order individual pins are configured, and thus, when and what conditions INTA and INTB can be triggered.

 ### Bus (i2c / spi)

 Similar to gpio for interrupts, the library only assumes a common interface for bus implementations.
 This is currently tied to the API used in `@johntalton/rasbus` wrapper package.

-`i2c-bus` and `spi-device` are well tested.
+`i2c-bus` is well tested.

 ### Pins / Ports / Word up